 One last treatment option that’s highly effective is to dust nests directly using DRIONE DUST and a HAND DUSTER.
 This method is fast acting and only takes a few seconds to do.
 Treat at night when all the nest occupants are sure to be back at their nest.
 Approach nests quietly (bring a flashlight if you cannot see the nest clearly) and make sure you know how many holes there are so you’re prepared to treat them all in one visit.

-Each hole should receive 4-5 heavy puffs of Drione so you’ll only be able to treat 3-5 holes per filling of the Hand Duster.
+Each hole should receive 1-2 heavy puffs of Drione so you’ll only be able to treat 4-8 holes per filling of the Hand Duster.
 Drione works quickly and it “floats” well inside their nest meaning it will surely get down deep and penetrate every area insuring all the next occupants will die.
-And once the Drione covers them, they’ll die within the hour.
+And once the Drione covers them, they’ll be dead within the hour.
+The following video shows how to properly dust a cicada killer nest.

 The next day you should watch the treated nests from afar and if you spy any that still have activity, plan on treating them again later that evening.
 Repeat until all nest activity stops.